extrajordanary/p5js-game-of-life/README.md

 Finally, add `grid.randomize();` to the bottom of the `setup` function.

 #### Check
-Each time you run the program, you should now be seeing a mix of dead and alive cells.
+Each time you run the program, you should now be seeing a different mix of dead and alive cells.

 ![screenshot of random alive and dead cell population](images/grid-random-population-pretty.png)